-The office staff will check the toilets.
-The Executive Headteacher will arrange staff to cut off supplies of gas and/or electricity should the need arise.
+Directed staff will check the toilets.
+The Premises Co-ordinator will arrange for any supplies of gas and/or electricity to be turned off should the need arise.

 The Executive Headteacher will organise practice fire evacuations as appropriate, but at least three times per year, monitor for effectiveness and records kept within the fire log book.
 The fire alarm will be tested weekly.